Table of Contents

 How to reduce the chances of getting a package “tendered for delivery”

-Although it’s perfectly normal to see a “tendered for delivery” status (and is used in more deliveries than you may realise), ecommerce businesses may choose to avoid this as there’s a higher risk of delays or packages getting lost.
+Although it’s perfectly normal to see a “tendered for delivery” status (and is used in more deliveries than you may realize), ecommerce businesses may choose to avoid this as there’s a higher risk of delays or packages getting lost.
 However, it may come with a cost by using a more premium shipping service that doesn’t change its last-mile delivery carrier.

 Businesses may be able to enjoy faster shipping by skipping the processes of transferring packages to a subcontractor, eliminating a few stages of the delivery process and getting the package delivered directly by the original shipping partner.